datajoint-company/ibl-navigator/README.md

 `docker-compose -f docker-compose-dev.yml up -d` `docker-compose -f docker-compose-dev.yml logs -f`

+**To see the production build using `ng build --prod`, make sure to increment the `vX.X.X` portion of the image tag and if it relates to public site add `-public` at the end.**

-To see the production build using `ng build --prod`, do the regular docker-compose up then go to localhost:9000 `docker-compose -f docker-compose-build.yml up --build`
+to do the regular docker-compose up then go to localhost:9000 `docker-compose -f docker-compose-build.yml up --build`

 to check inside docker